Simon-Ranger/Python/Programs/README.md

   - ask the user to input place, action, etc. with a story auto built from it

 + Leap Year Checker ✅
-  - check if its a leap year
+  - check if it's a leap year
   - use functions to read the pattern of leap years

 + Calculator